cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## CCTray XML

-Cirrus CI support exporting information about the latest repository builds via [CCTray XML format](https://cctray.org/).
+Cirrus CI supports exporting information about the latest repository builds via the [CCTray XML format](https://cctray.org/).
-Use the following URL format with a tool of your choice like [CCMenu](http://ccmenu.org/):
+Use the following URL format with a tool of your choice (such as [CCMenu](http://ccmenu.org/)):

 ```console
 https://api.cirrus-ci.com/github/<USER OR ORGANIZATION>/<REPOSITORY>/cctray.xml